epfml/getting-started-lauzhack/README.md

 >
 > * Run your code: `cd /mloscratch/<your username>; python src/main.py --wandb`
 >
-> * In one go, you can also do: `python csub.py -n sandbox --train --command "cd /mloscratch/<your username>; python src/main.py --wandb"`
+> * In one go, you can also do: `python csub.py -n sandbox --train --command "cd /mloscratch/<your username>/llm-baselines; python src/main.py --wandb"`

 ---